As the summer heats up, dine al fresco at family-friendly markets where exciting food is dished up by rock 'n' roll chefs

 If you’ve herded children around London, you’ll know the relief of finding a place to dine and how often a pot of crayons wins over a decent meal.
 But this Shoreditch market welcomes children (and dogs).
 Choose from Up In My Grill’s Argentinian steak, Yum Bun’s sticky cloud-like buns or pick ‘n’ mix Pocho’s sliders and tacos.
 And relaaax!

-You’ll find this food market in Georgian arcades, while bigger events spill into the square outside.
+You’ll find this food market in Georgian arcades, while bigger events spill into the street outside.
 Monday to Saturday, you can snaffle Eatchu’s loaded gyoza, Brozen’s velvety ice cream or pause at Source Café for seasonal fare.
 On Mondays, there’s a vegan market in the square, and look out for family-friendly night markets with shopping, music and the pick of local street food vans.

 The Proclaimers and Irvine Welsh put Leith on the cultural map and now it’s home to microbreweries, contemporary art and this Saturday street food market in an industrial yard.
 The food is properly exciting.
 Highlights include Pitt Steak’s steak on chip with gremolata, Pitt Noodle’s fragrant Vietnamese pho and Barnacles and Bones’ short rib or crab of the day.
 Accompany them with cocktails, craft ales and live music.